 I don't really like to list durian as fear food as it is singing the same old tune over and over again like any other blogs.
 But since I included petai in this post, I may as well mention durian, for both of them are in the "same class".
 Both have strong odors.

 In recent years, durians sold in Singapore no longer have odors.
-Somehow, vendors have found a way to remove the smell to woo new fans.
-While that is good news for people who are afraid of the smell, it doesn't sit well with durian-lovers.
-In the past, odorless durians are often unripe, or of lower grades, so durian-lovers are not willing to pay for them.
-With odorless durians and higher prices these days, it will be better to eat at the vendor's place than to buy back.
-Have the durians changed on the spot if they are bland or tasteless.
+Durian suppliers have found a way to remove the smell to woo new fans.
+While that is good news for people who are afraid of the smell, it doesn't sit well with durian-lovers — that will be me as one of them.
+In the past, odourless durians are often associated with unripe or lower-grade variants, so durian-lovers are not willing to pay for them.

 How many "dare" points did you score from this list?
 If this list is too "fearful" for you, try a milder list of Singapore's "supposedly-weird" food below.